Box-Tools/BoxKit/paper/paper.md

-We aim to use BoxKit as part of a broader workflow that integrates Fortran/C++ based applications with state-of-art machine learning packages available in Python shown by dotted lines in Figure \autoref{fig:workflow}.
+We aim to use BoxKit as part of a broader workflow that integrates Fortran/C++ based applications with state-of-art machine learning packages available in Python shown by dotted lines in \autoref{fig:workflow}.

 # Acknowledgements